 Is there a trailer for 13 Reasons Why season 3?

 Yes, you can watch it below.
 Netflix also released a season one recap on its YouTube channel for those who need to get back up to speed.
-The new trailer, released on 1st August, reveals season three will focus on a murder mystery after the death of Bryce, and that Clay Jensen is the prime suspect…
+The new trailer, released in August, reveals season three will focus on a murder mystery after the death of Bryce, and that Clay Jensen is the prime suspect…

 When is 13 Reasons Why season 3 released on Netflix?

-Update: Netflix confirmed 13 Reasons Why season three’s release date is 23rd August meaning we get new episodes sooner than anticipated.
+Netflix has confirmed 13 Reasons Why season three’s release date is 23rd August, meaning we get new episodes sooner than anticipated.

-It was thought season 3 would be released later in the year after Actor Zach Prusack, who is set to play a minor role, announced on Twitter it would drop in October 2019.
+It was previously thought season 3 would be released later in the year after actor Zach Prusack, who is set to play a minor role, announced on Twitter it would drop in October 2019.
 Season one and two both launched around springtime (in March 2017 and May 2018 respectively).

 The main cast is returning including regular members Minnette (Clay), Justin Prentice (Bryce Walker), Christian Navarro (Tony Padilla), Alisha Boe (Jessica Davis) and Brandon Flynn (Justin Foley).

 The show also stars Christian Navarro, Miles Heizer, Devin Druid, Ross Butler, Anne Winters, Steven Weber, Amy Hargreaves and Grace Saif.

 Katherine Langford, who played Hannah Baker in the first two series, confirmed during an appearance on Jimmy Kimmel Live! that her character is “wrapped”.
 The star also shared a post on Instagram which read: “‘Hannah …I love you…and I let you go’ Those are the words I was able to say six months ago, and now can finally share with you.”